oznogon/gattaibushido-public/rules/05_coach.md

 **Coach's Hand:** Coach's Max Hand is set equal to the number of Pilot Players in the current game session.

 **Charges:** Coach doesn't spend Charges to empower his own Techs (aka Waves and Storms) during Throwdowns.
-Instead, you *Discard* from your Hand in order to activate these options (one Face for Waves, three Faces for Storms).
+Instead, you *Discard* from your Hand in order to activate these options (Faces for Waves, Aces for Storms).

 **Strike Ranges:** Coach has different limits in regard to Strike Ranges.
 Unlike the Pilots, who have the ability to play outside of Strike Ranges by risking team stress, by default your Threats are hard-limited by Strike Range and cannot play outside of them.
 Some of your custom Threats may have specific exemptions to this, however.